osc-vitap/OpenSource101/README.md

 "favourite-color" can be any color in hex format (example: #FFF44F).
 You can pick any color from Google's color picker.
 ```

+### Want to add something more?

+If you want to add something more, maybe a project, or a program, or just a photograph you took, Maybe even showcase your website.

+You can.
+You can even add resources or YouTube links to videos you found useful for programming.

+Just create a folder inside the "content sharing" directory with your GitHub name and add any file inside it.
+In order to add a link, just create a .txt file and add all the links and resources into it.

 ### 5. Committing the changes

 You can add all the files that you've updated using the command `git add -A`\